 - 7. In the Baud Rate field, enter the baud rate at which this system sends data to IRISconsole; the default is 9600.
 If you enter a different baud rate, be sure that the system has been configured for that rate. - 8.
-Click the box at Log Console Activity to File if you want console activity logged to a file in the /var/IRISconsole/logs/console\logs directory that has the format systemname.<timestamp>.log.
+Click the box at Log Console Activity to File if you want console activity logged to a file in the /var/IRISconsole/logs/console_logs directory that has the format systemname.<timestamp>.log.
 The format of this filename cannot be changed.

-Note: To view a log of a system's console activity ("Spy Console" button or command) or to view console activity logs ("View Console Logs" button or command), this box must be checked when the system is added to a site.
+Note: To view a log of a system's console activity (Spy Console button or command) or to view console activity logs (View Console Logs button or command), this box must be checked when the system is added to a site.

 - 9. Click the box at Default System Controller Password if the system controller password has the default value.
 This box applies only to Origin and Onyx2 systems.
 If the system controller doesn't have the default password, the operations Generate NMI, HW Reset, and Power Cycle are not available; Connect SYSCTLR must be used instead (see the section "Performing Operations on Attached Systems" in Chapter 4). - 10.
-Click on the System Type button and select the type of the system. - 11.
+Click on the System Type option button and choose the type of the system. - 11.
 When you are satisfied with the settings for this system, click the Apply button to add this system to the site. - 12.
-To save the configuration, select "Save Site Config" (or "Save Site Config As...") in the site window File menu. - 13.
-To add another system to the site, edit the entries in the fields of the Change Site Config dialog box, or click the Reset button to clear all entries and begin entering again.
-Follow instructions in steps 3 through 12 for the new system. - 14.
-When you are finished adding systems to the site, close the Change Site Config dialog box by clicking the Close button.
+To save the configuration, choose Save Site Config from the site window File menu.

+13. To add another system to the site, edit the entries in the fields of the Change Site Config dialog box, or click the Reset button to clear all entries and begin entering again.
+Follow instructions in steps 3 through 12 for the new system.
+Figure 3-7 shows an IRISconsole site with two systems.